American Indoor Football: History

+AIFL era (2005–2006)

 The league has its roots in the Atlantic Indoor Football League, which began play in 2005 under the leadership of Andrew Haines.
 The first team to join the AIFL was the Johnstown RiverHawks.
 The league began with six teams, all of them based in the eastern United States.
 Two teams played all of their games on the road, and the regular season was cut short two weeks because of teams being unable to secure venues for playoff games.
 In the 2005–06 offseason, the league changed its name to the American Indoor Football League, while nine expansion teams entered the league and a tenth (the Rome Renegades) joined from the National Indoor Football League.

+The 2006 season was marred by the folding of two teams, and the league used semi-pro teams to fill scheduling vacancies.
+The league was briefly acquired by Greens Worldwide, Inc., the owners of the amateur North American Football League, during the 2006 season, but they terminated the contract soon afterwards.
+Nine teams left the league after the season, including four who split off to create the short-lived World Indoor Football League.